AKROGIS/AnimalMovement/Documentation/Vectronic Collar Cheatsheet.md

 ![Add Sensor Screenshot](Images/Vectronic/AddSensor.png)

-* In the Add Sensor button, select one of the sensor types in the Sensor picklist and make sure the Active checkbox is checked.
+* In the Add Sensor button, select one of the sensor types in the Sensor pick list and make sure the Active checkbox is checked.
 Click Create button.
 * Position is a key sensor and is required to get location data.
 Mortality and Activity are also supported by Animal Movements -- they are saved in a data table but have not elements in the UI.
 The other sensors are